Imagine this situation.

-Online corporate training and the education sector are witnessing immense growth year on year.
-As enterprises and academic institutions increase their investments in eLearning, complexities in the LMS, local storage, and knowledge base may cause barriers in implementation and use.
+Online corporate training and the education sector are witnessing immense growth year after year.
+As enterprises and academic institutions increase their investments in eLearning, complexities in the LMS, local storage, and knowledge base may cause barriers to implementation and use.
 This is where SCORM compliance gains importance – the framework sets technical standards to ensure smooth integration of online courses with the LMS, leading to increased productivity from the end-users.
 SCORM has evolved over the years, and today, SCORM 1.2 and SCORM 2004 3rd Edition are the most widely used versions.

 Here are some of the benefits of SCORM: